101+ Summer Activities for Kids in SWMI for Warm Weather Fun PLUS Printable Bucket List!

 Take a Road Trip

-While Kalamazoo is pretty amazing, sometimes it’s good to break out of your comfort zone and explore somewhere new.
+While Kalamazoo is pretty impressive, sometimes it’s good to step out of your comfort zone and explore somewhere new.

 You can try a new amusement park, museum, zoo or beach and still have enough gas in the tank to return home.